miccai-ultrasound/miccai-ultrasound.github.io/asmus25.md

 The outcome of the challenge includes 1) open-sourcing the first largest tracked US datasets with accurate positional information; and 2) establishing one of the first benchmarks for 3D US reconstruction, suitable for modern learning-based data-driven approaches.

 ### [Landmark Detection Challenge for Intrapartum Ultrasound Measurement Meeting the Actual Clinical Assessment of Labor Progress](https://www.codabench.org/competitions/7108/)

+A cornerstone of ultrasound-based labor assessment is the identification of landmarks in intrapartum images, which form the basis for calculating key parameters like the angle of progression (AoP).
+The AoP provides critical insight into fetal head descent and rotation during labor and directly influences decisions about interventions.
+However, obtaining consistent landmark annotations remains a major challenge: current workflows require time-consuming manual analysis by experienced obstetricians, and intra-/inter-observer variability compromises measurement reliability.
+This bottleneck highlights the urgent need for automated solutions to standardize intrapartum assessments and align with the LCG's goal of enhancing care quality.
+To address this need, the challenge tasks participants with developing a fully automated fetal biometry method.
+The solution should identify three key anatomical landmarks in intrapartum ultrasound images and get the AoP.

 ## Organizers